luigisbailo/binary_encoding/README.md

 ```

 ### Reproduce results
 Results can be reproduced on a GPU cluster using a slurm script that we provide in `scripts/run_slurm_jobs.sh`.
-The script is assumed to be run in a conda environment named _bin_enc_ where the dependencies indicated above and the package _emergence_binary_encoding_ are installed.
+The script is assumed to be run in a conda environment named _bin_enc_ where the dependencies indicated above and the package defined in this repository is installed.
 We utilized NVIDIA A100 GPUs, as indicated in the _gres_ argument in the script.
 Training for the CIFAR10 and CIFAR100 datasets can be run with the commands:

 ```
 scripts/run_slurm_jobs.sh configs/cifar10.yml cifar10 datasets results jobs_outputs